 For all editorials, click "Fukushima Commentary" in the left-hand column.

-Fukushima: The First Five Days... a narrative taken from the records kept by the operating staff at Fukushima Daiichi during the first five days of the crisis.
-Fukushima : The First Five Days is now available at E-book outlets, including Amazon, Barnes&Noble and Koble.
+Fukushima: The First Five Days... a book taken from the staff records at Fukushima Daiichi the first five days of the crisis.
+Fukushima : The First Five Days is available at E-book stores, including Amazon, Barnes&Noble and Koble.